DK1MI/Ham-Radio-RSS-Feeds/README.md

  * Wireless Institute of Australia News Netcast: http://www.wia-files.com/podcast/wianews.xml
  * rtl-sdr.com: https://www.rtl-sdr.com/feed

+## Credits

+I am very sorry but I can't give credits to anyone although I probably should.
+I remember that I've copied a larger portion of the above from some other place but I can't remember where.

 ## Please contribute

 Please help me with this with additions and corrections by sending PRs, opening issues or contacting me directly: https://dk1mi.radio/about/